La casa de los famosos season 3

 The third season of the American Spanish-language reality television series La casa de los famosos premiered on January 17, 2023, with a live move-in on Telemundo.
 The show follows a group of celebrities living in a house together while being constantly filmed with no communication with the outside world as they compete to be the last competitor remaining to win the grand cash prize.

 The season was announced on August 8, 2022.
 Héctor Sandarti and Jimena Gallego returned as hosts of the series.
+The panelists for Sunday's episodes were season one runner-up Manelyk González, season two housemate Laura Bozzo and Mexican TV host Yordi Rosado.

+The season concluded on April 24, 2023, after 98 days of competition with Madison Anderson being crowned the winner, and Paty Navidad the runner-up.

 Housemates

 The first housemates were announced on December 6, 2022.
 In addition to the regular celebrity housemates, two civilian housemates were chosen by the public to become part of the cast, making this the first season to feature civilians living in the house.

 Housemate Exchange

 On March 13, 2023, a housemate exchange with Big Brother Brasil was announced.
-Dania will be swapped with Key Alves from Big Brother Brasil 23 on Day 58, for a to be determined amount of days.
+Dania was swapped with Key Alves from Big Brother Brasil 23 on Day 58, with her returning to the house on Day 62.
 However, Alves has already evicted from Big Brother Brasil.
 The choice to make the exchange for a housemate who had already been evicted was made due to the rules of the Brazilian's reality show not to bring outside information into the house.